2 - Vectors ------------------------------------------------------------------

 orFALSE

-– unquoted!):
+– unquoted!):typeof(TRUE)

 [1] "logical"

-Vectors and individual columns in data frames can only be composed of a single data type.
 R will silently pick the “best-fitting” data type when you enter or read data into a data frame.
-Let’s see what the data types are in our cats
+So let’s see what the data types are in our cats

 data frame: